hellenike/textbook/docs/topics/module3/participles1/index.md

 In this module, we will use two tenses of the participle: the **aorist participle**, and the **present participle**.
 They differ in meaning in much the same way that the aorist and the imperfect tense of finite verbs differ: the aorist participle views the verbal action as a single, completed whole; the present participle, like the finite forms of the imperfect tense, sees the action as repeated, habitual, incomplete or in some other way *not* a single, whole action.

-To build these participles, you will use the same  principal parts  familiar to you from finite verb forms.
-To form the aorist tense in the active or middle voice, we use the third principal part; to form the aorist tense in the passive voice, we use the sixth principal part.
-To form the present participle in all three voices, we use the first principal part, just as we do to form all three voices of the imperfect indicative.

-You will be happy to discover that participles use the same endings as adjectives you have already learned.
-Like adjectives (and other substantives), participles have *persistent* accent.
+We'll first see how to form the aorist and present participles in all three voices, then will turn to two kinds of verbal unit: the **attributive participle** to describe or identify a particular noun or prounoun, and the **circumstantial participle** to qualify the action of the finite verb with a subordinate verbal idea.